 ‘Very early on in reception class at school we got bits of paper and plasticene and we had to make something for the flower show in South Shields.
-I made a small dog and ended up with 2nd prize in my age group, and got half a crown ha ha.
+I made a small dog and ended up with second prize in my age group and got half a crown ha ha.

 Art continued through junior school, the seniors at St Josephs in Hebburn and of course being influenced by living next to the sea.
 In art school I had a step up in learning, where you do something for a while then suddenly you notice that what you are producing starts to look better.
 It can be an enormous difference and through teaching you can see it in others’.

-‘Some of the young people were interested in art, but one left to be a fireman, one joined the RAF, above all they had committment.
-Some enrolled on art courses, that’s when the college asked me to do some part time teaching.
+‘Some of the young people were interested in art, but one left to be a fireman, one joined the RAF, above all they had commitment.
+Some enrolled-on art courses, that’s when the college asked me to do some part time teaching.
 That snowballed, but I was still painting and doing my own stuff’.

-There’s maybe some pictures in this room which I can say are complete, they have gone their journey.
-I don’t want to make any changes to them but the next one can add something to that’.
+There are maybe some pictures in this room which I can say are complete, they have gone their journey.
+I don’t want to make any changes to them, but the next one can add something to that’.

 Interview by Gary Alikivi May 2018.